CEOP: Child Exploitation and Online Protection Command

 Mathematics

 The Maths curriculum is taught at different levels in our Owls and Sparrows rooms.
-This term in the Owls rom we will be focusing on rounding numbers to the nearest 10, 100 and 1000, addition and subtraction including applying taught methods to word problems, number lines and using inverse to check our problem solving.
-In the Sparrows we will be covering subtraction, word problems, rounding, fact families and using inverse.
+This term in the Owls room we will be focusing on addition and subtraction including applying taught methods to word problems, negative numbers, using estimates and working with fractions.
+In the Sparrows we will be covering revision of addition and subtraction, recognising halves and quarters, sequencing days of the weeks and months of the year and recognising simple time durations.

 P.E